viamrobotics/docs/docs/how-tos/hello-world-module.md

 Look at the [sensor API](/appendix/apis/components/sensor/), which includes the `GetReadings` method.
 You can return a number with that, but the sensor API can't return an image.

-Your module can support multiple modular resources, so let's make two modular resources: a camera to return the image, and a sensor to return a random number.
+Your module can provide multiple modular resources, so let's make two modular resources: a camera to return the image, and a sensor to return a random number.

 {{% alert title="Note" color="note" %}}